 Value is not quite the same as the bottom line, though they are similar.
-Bottom line, as we said earlier, tells us whether the video does what it claims to set out to do.
-Value, on the other hand, indicates whether the production, convenience, and effectiveness of a video is worth the price.
+The bottom line, as we said earlier, tells us whether the video does what it claims to set out to do.
+Value, on the other hand, indicates whether the production, convenience, and effectiveness of a video are worth the price.

 Beachbody is a company that consistently puts out comprehensive programs, designed and led by trainers, at a reasonable cost.
 If you can get a 90-day program with multiple workouts, thorough instructions, an eating guide, and a progress chart, we think that's worth forty dollars or more.